as-iotex/iotex-tutorial-blockchain-smart-lock/README.md

 `ioctl contract invoke function io1x6y5gjty378vjwqz7ahdkf5thfeum9q23h394w Lock.abi setState --with-arguments '{"open": false }'`

 After you run each command, wait for some seconds to ensure that the transaction is confirmed and the device opens or closes the lock.

+## Opening and closing the lock using a button / sensor

+You can also change the lock status by using a physical button or presence sensor.

+### Wiring the button / sensor to your board

+- [ ] Wiring diagram

+Wire your button to a digital pin on your board and GND.
+Make sure the pin supports interrupts.
+Set the value of `BUTTON_PIN` in the sketch to the pin you are using.

+### Opening and closing the lock using the button

+Simply press the button to toggle the status of the lock.
+The device will take care of changing the status of the physical lock and updating the value in the smart contract.